Privacy Policy

 What about other third parties?

-We may share your personal information with other third parties, for example in the context of the possible sale or restructuring of the business.
-We may also need to share your personal information with a regulator or to otherwise comply with the law.
+We may share your personal information with other third parties, for example in the context of a possible sale or restructuring of the business.
+We may also be required to share your personal information with a supervisory regulatory authority or in any other case in order to be in compliance with the law.

 Transferring information outside the EU